revarbat/mandoline-py/README.rst

 Mandoline Py
 ############

-This is a 3D printing STL-to-GCode slicer, written in Python, based on the Clipper geometry library.
-It will let you take STL files and generate a GCode path file that you can send to your RepRap 3D printer to print the object.
+This is a 3D printing 3D Model GCode/SVG slicer, written in Python, based on the Clipper geometry library.
+It will let you take 3D model files like STL, 3MF, OBJ, AMF, OFF, 3MJ and generate a GCode path file that you can send to your RepRap 3D printer to print the object.

 Installation